Inca City of Machu Picchu: ecstasy or disappointment?

 THE IMPORTANCE OF EXPERIENCES

-Traveling with eyes, mind and heart opened, we could learn and get better.
+By travelling with open eyes, mind and heart, we can only learn and improve.

 In this case, however, I speak of experiences because visiting a lot of places around the world, we have also several parameters of comparison.